-In assessing whether the contractual cash flows are SPPI, the Group and the Company considers the contractual terms of the instrument.
+In assessing whether the contractual cash flows are SPPI, the Company considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this assessment, the Group and the Company considers:
+In making this assessment, the Company considers:

-- · contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the Group's and the Company's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration for the time value of money (e.g. periodic reset of interest rates).
+- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the Company's claim to cash flows from specified assets (e.g. nonrecourse asset arrangements); and - features that modify consideration for the time value of money (e.g. periodic reset of interest rates).